Service break for the Incomes Register's stakeholder testing environment on 5 November, 12 noon – 6 November, 8 am.

 A household that is a regular employer pays wages on 15 June.
 The deadline for submitting the report on this wage payment is 20 June (electronic report) or 23 June (paper form).

-If you need to pay the employer’s health insurance contribution, the deadline for submitting the employer’s separate report electronically is the fifth day of the month following the wage payment.
+If you need to pay the employer’s health insurance contribution, the deadline for submitting the employer’s separate report electronically is the fifth day of the calendar month following the wage payment.
 If the report is submitted on a paper form, the deadline is the eighth day of the month following the wage payment.

 • If you are a regular employer and do not pay wages during the month, you should only enter No wages payable in the employer’s separate report for this month.
 In that case, too, the deadline for submitting the employer’s separate report is the fifth day of the following month.
 For example, if no wages are paid in July, the deadline for submitting the report is 5 August (electronic report) or 8 August (paper form).